abilinski/COVID19/1 - R Package/README.md

 # covid.epi R Package

-This package contains an epidemiological model of coronavirus-19 transmission.
+This package contains a deterministic compartmental model model of coronavirus-19 transmission.

 After cloning this repository locally, the package can be loaded or installed using the devtools package.
 Install devtools if you don't already have it with